mahalamohit/Notes/Client Interview.md

 	* Implementation helped them to integrate various social media platforms.
 2. Consumer electronic accessories portal
 	* Client is a consumer electronics accessories company that produces removable grips for smartphones.
-	* Business requirement was to improve look, feel and functional implentations along with a payment gateway integration.
+	* Business requirement was to improve look, feel and functional implimentations along with a payment gateway integration.
 	* Integrated payezzy payment gateway via API.
 	* Created a job which captures orders every 15 minutes.
 	* Setup custom promotion for cart page.